 Eric Oberdorfer is the Policy Advisor for Public and Affordable Housing at NAHRO.
 He is responsible for a policy portfolio that includes the federal Public Housing Program and other affordable housing programs.
-This requires researching, analyzing, and formulating recommendations related to regulations and legislation involving federal rental assistance programs, including, but not limited to, the U.S. Dept. of Housing and Urban Development's Public Housing Program.
 Along with the Policy and Program Development team, Eric is responsible for refining and advancing NAHRO's legislative and regulatory agenda.

 Prior, Eric was a Research Associate at the Housing Assistance Council (HAC).
 At HAC, he worked on a variety of projects and reports that focused on topics related to rural affordable housing.
 His previous experience also includes working with affordable housing at the Department of Neighborhoods in Anchorage, Alaska, as well as the City of Vancouver and BC Housing in Vancouver, British Columbia.
-Eric has a B.A. in geography and international development from the University of Washington in Seattle and an M.A. in community and regional planning from the University of British Columbia in Vancouver.
+Eric has a master's in community and regional planning from the University of British Columbia and a bachelor's in geography and international development from the University of Washington.